dyfet/produceit/README.md

 Support
 =======
 I maintain an email address for public contact for Tycho Softworks projects as [tychosoft@gmail.com](mailto://tychosoft@gmail.com).
 Merge requests may be accepted when I have time to do so.
-I also will be using the gitlab [produceit](https://gitlab.com/tychosoft/produceit) issue tracker for bug reporting and project management.